finom/vovk/README.md

 - The syntax is very similar to [NestJS](https://nestjs.com/) (but I don't have a goal to make another NestJS though).
 - The methods modified by the decorators defined as `static` methods and the classes are never instantiated.
-- The returned values don't have to be instantiated from `NextResponse`, but they can if needed.
+- The returned values don't have to be instances of `NextResponse` or `Response`, but they can be if needed.

 Also it's worthy to mention that `@prefix` decorator is just syntax sugar and you're not required to use it.

 #### Custom decorators

-You can extend features of the controller by definiing a custom decorator that can:
+You can extend features of the controller by defining a [custom decorator](https://www.typescriptlang.org/docs/handbook/decorators.html) that can:

 - Run additional request validation, for example to check if user is authorised.
 - Catch specific errors.